Step 1: Damage reported

 - is not covered by the host’s protection plan

 This list is not all-inclusive.
 Learn more about avoiding material misrepresentation.
 You can also read our policy on Reimbursement Tool & Claims Resolutions Tool Misuse.

 We also require hosts submitting a claim to have taken and uploaded pre- and post-trip photos that document the vehicle’s condition.
 If photos are missing, we’ll charge a penalty.
 We waive this requirement for Turo Go hosts but still strongly recommend that they take these photos to better support their claim.

-If a claim is found to be invalid and you’re charged a fine, we’ll collect the cost from your future earnings, charge your card on file, or charge your account.
+If a claim is found to be invalid and you’re charged a fee, we’ll obtain the fee by collecting from you against your future earnings, charge your card on file, or charge your account.
 For a list of host fines, including misrepresentation, frivolous claims, and missing photos, see Fees & Fines.

 Resolve independently claim